sarcophagus-org/quickstart-archaeologist/README.md

 - Set `CHAIN_IDS` to a comma-separated list of networks to run on.
 See `.env.example`.
 - Set the appropriate provider URLs for each network you intend to run on.
 See `.env.example`.
+- Set the appropriate encryption mnemonics for each network you intend to run on.
+See `.env.example`.
+- After configuring each network as described below, you may start the service with: `COMPOSE_PROFILES=service NETWORK=<network> docker compose up -d`.

+Replace `<network>` with a network/chain-id, or `all` to run on all networks.

 The following networks are currently supported:

 ### Goerli

 - Make sure `GOERLI_PROVIDER_URL` is set in your `.env` file to an appropriate goerli provider URL.
-- Run `docker compose run register-goerli` to register your archaeologist on the Goerli testnet.
+- Run `COMPOSE_PROFILES=register NETWORK=goerli docker compose run register` to register your archaeologist on the Goerli testnet.

 ### Sepolia

 - Make sure `SEPOLIA_PROVIDER_URL` is set in your `.env` file to an appropriate sepolia provider URL.
 - Make sure `SEPOLIA_ENCRYPTION_MNEMONIC` is set in your `.env` file.
-- Run `docker compose run register-sepolia` to register your archaeologist on the Sepolia testnet.
+- Run `COMPOSE_PROFILES=register NETWORK=sepolia docker compose run register` to register your archaeologist on the Sepolia testnet.

 ### BaseGoerli

 - Make sure `BASE_GOERLI_PROVIDER_URL` is set in your `.env` file to an appropriate BaseGoerli provider URL.
 - Make sure `BASE_GOERLI_ENCRYPTION_MNEMONIC` is set in your `.env` file.
-- Run `docker compose run register-base-goerli` to register your archaeologist on the Base Goerli testnet.
+- Run `COMPOSE_PROFILES=register NETWORK=baseGoerli docker compose run register` to register your archaeologist on the Base Goerli testnet.

 ### PolygonMumbai

 - Make sure `POLYGON_MUMBAI_PROVIDER_URL` is set in your `.env` file to an appropriate PolygonMumbai provider URL.
 - Make sure `POLYGON_MUMBAI_ENCRYPTION_MNEMONIC` is set in your `.env` file.
-- Run `docker compose run register-polygon-mumbai` to register your archaeologist on the Polygon Mumbai
+- Run `COMPOSE_PROFILES=register NETWORK=polygonMumbai docker compose run register` to register your archaeologist on the Polygon Mumbai

 ## Updating the service